 If you’ve made my homemade buttermilk biscuits before, you’ll be familiar with the technique I use to make countless buttery, flaky layers.
 That’s my go-to biscuit recipe; it’s easy, quick, requires minimal ingredients, and produces beautifully tall biscuits.
 For today’s cheddar biscuits, we’re adding cheese, garlic, and even more butter.
 I also use the baking powder/baking soda combination detailed in those recipe notes.

 Today’s biscuits taste remarkably similar to the popular cheddar bay biscuits served at Red Lobster.
-(By the way, if you enjoy adding flavor to plain biscuits, you’ll love my everything biscuits too.)
+(By the way, if you enjoy adding flavor to plain biscuits, you’ll love my everything biscuits and zucchini biscuits (flavored with parmesan & herbs), too.)

 Grab these ingredients: